GitHubAvailable/words-helper/README.md

 3. Multiple-Choice about unfamiliar words.
 4. Learn/review all words one by one in detail.
 5. Review all words in as list.
-6. Multiple-Choice about unfamiliar words.
+6. Multiple-Choice about all words.

 The following table shows the information of a word displayed in each stage